-Conversion Factors for Common Opioids:
+Conversion Factors for Common Opioids

 Codeine (mg) 0.15

-Fentanyl oral transmucosal (mcg) 0.13
+Fentanyl transmucosal tablet, lozenge (mcg) 0.13

+Fentanyl buccal film, oral spray (mcg) 0.18

 Fentanyl transdermal (mcg/hr) 7.2

 Hydrocodone (mg) 1

 Hydromorphone (mg) 4

 Levorphanol tartrate (mg) 11

-Methadone (mg) 3
+Methadone (mg) 3 [†]

 Morphine (mg) 1

 Oxycodone (mg) 1.5

 Oxymorphone (mg) 3

 Tramadol (mg) 0.1

-^{} Methadone for opioid use disorder is not included in the measure
+^{} Methadone for opioid use disorder is not included in the measure.

-- 2. Use of Opioids from Multiple Providers (UOP).5 Three measures report the proportion of patients 18 years and older who received prescription opioids for 15 days or more from:
+- 2. Use of Opioids from Multiple Providers (UOP).4 Three submeasures report the proportion of patients 18 years and older who received prescription opioids for 15 days or more from:

 - a.
 Four or more different prescribers

 - b.
 Four or more different pharmacies

-- Four or more different prescribers and four or more different pharmacies.
+- c.
+Four or more different prescribers and four or more different pharmacies

-- 3. Risk of Continued Opioid Use (COU).
-Two measures report the percentage of patients 18 years and older who have a new episode of opioid use that puts them at risk for continued opioid use based on duration:
+- 3. Risk of Continued Opioid Use (COU).4 Two submeasures report the percentage of patients 18 years and older who have a new episode of opioid use that puts them at risk for continued opioid use based on duration:

 - a.
 15 days or more in a 30-day period

 - b.
-31 days or more in a 62-day period.
+31 days or more in a 62-day period

-How do I help improve performance?7
+How do I help improve performance?5

 - Reassess benefits and risks of pain regimens with daily MME ≥ 90.
-Consider tapering or discontinuing opioid therapy if the patient does not have a clinically meaningful improvement in pain and function, shows signs of overdose risk, or demonstrates signs of substance use disorder. - Evaluate continued opioid therapy with patients every 3 months or more frequently. - Regularly consult CURES, California's prescription drug monitoring program, to ascertain whether a patient is receiving controlled substances from multiple providers and/or pharmacies. - For opioid-naïve patients needing treatment for acute pain, prescribe the lowest effective dose of immediate-release opioids for only the expected duration of pain severe enough to require opioids.
-More than 7 days is rarely necessary.
+Consider tapering or discontinuing opioid therapy if the patient does not have a clinically meaningful improvement in pain and function, shows signs of overdose risk, or demonstrates signs of substance use disorder. - Evaluate continued opioid therapy with patients every three months or more frequently. - o Regularly consult CURES, California's prescription drug monitoring program, to ascertain whether a patient is receiving controlled substances from multiple providers and/or pharmacies. - For opioid-naïve patients needing treatment for acute pain, prescribe the lowest effective dose of immediate-release opioids for only the expected duration of pain severe enough to require opioids.
+More than seven days is rarely necessary.